oliviaroy20/Paradigms-Final-Project/README.md

 Users can rate restaurants overall, by food, and by service.

-Ultimately the API will be able to give recommendations based price, ammendities, and payment type.
+Ultimately the API will be able to give recommendations based price, amenities, and payment type.
 Additionally, users will be able to rate the restaurant.
 They will be able to see the location of the restaurants on a map.